tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 He paused before answering.
 “My mother does.”

 That’s how he talked about anything strange.
 He never said he particularly believed something himself.
 He always gave the belief to somebody else.
 My mother says.
-My grandmother used to tell us “people know better than to…” Etc. Etc.
+My grandmother used to tell us.
+“People know better than to…” Etc. Etc.

-I thought it was interesting and that it was probably cultural.
+I thought it was interesting and probably cultural.

 At first, we talked about ancestry.
 Mine, because he’d asked.
 His, because I asked back.
 He told me about Greece and Finland in alternating pieces, as if neither place had fully claimed him yet.
 He sent pictures of food his mother made and dishes he tried to recreate, albeit terribly.
 He sent snow from his window.
 He sent voice notes while walking home, his breath catching in the cold.